+SECTION 16.
+Chapter 140 of the General Laws is hereby amended by striking out Section 129C, in its entirety, and inserting in place thereof the following section:-

+Section 129C.
+Whoever discharges a firearm within five hundred feet of a dwelling or other building in use, except with the consent of the owner or legal occupant thereof, shall be punished by a fine of not less than \$50 nor more than \$100 dollars.

+The provisions of this section shall not apply to (a) the lawful defense of life and property; (b) any law enforcement officer acting in the discharge of his duties; (c) persons using underground or indoor target or test ranges with the consent of the owner or legal occupant thereof; (d) persons using outdoor skeet, trap, target or test ranges with the consent of the owner or legal occupant of the land on which the range is established; (e) persons using shooting galleries, licensed and defined under the provisions of section fifty-six A of chapter one hundred and forty; and (f) the discharge of blank cartridges for theatrical, athletic, ceremonial, firing squad, or other purposes in accordance with section thirty-nine of chapter one hundred and forty-eight.

+SECTION 17.
+Chapter 140 of the General Laws is hereby amended by striking out Section 129D, in its entirety, and inserting in place thereof the following section:-

+Section 129D.
+Any fines collected as a result of any civil violations in section 122 through 129C shall be utilized to fund the Criminal Firearms and Trafficking Division as defined in Section 9C of chapter 269.

 SECTION 18.
+Sections 130 through 131P of chapter 140 of the General Laws are hereby repealed.

+SECTION 19.
+Chapter 231 of the General Laws is hereby amended by striking out Section 85U, in its entirety, and inserting in place thereof the following section:-

+Section 85U.
+No person who has committed an act of lawful defense as outlined in section 8A of chapter 278 shall be held liable in an action for damages for death or injuries to an assailant.

-Section one hundred twenty-nine C of chapter one hundred and forty of the General Laws is hereby amended by deleting the section in its entirety and replacing it with the following:-
+SECTION 20: Chapter 265 of the General Laws is hereby amended by striking out Section 18B, in its entirety, and inserting in place thereof the following section:-

-Section 129C.
-Whoever discharges a firearm within five hundred feet of a dwelling or other building in use, except with the consent of the owner or legal occupant thereof, shall be punished by a fine of not less than fifty nor more than one hundred dollars.

-The provisions of this section shall not apply to (a) the lawful defense of life and property; (b) any law enforcement officer acting in the discharge of his duties; (c) persons using underground or indoor target or test ranges with the consent of the owner or legal occupant thereof; (d) persons using outdoor skeet, trap, target or test ranges with the consent of the owner or legal occupant of the land on which the range is established; (e) persons using shooting galleries, licensed and defined under the provisions of section fifty-six A of chapter one hundred and forty; and (f) the discharge of blank cartridges for theatrical, athletic, ceremonial, firing

-537 squad, or other purposes in accordance with section thirty-nine of chapter one hundred and forty- 538 eight.
-539 SECTION 19.
-Section one hundred twenty-nine D of chapter one hundred and 540 forty of the General Laws is hereby amended by deleting the section in its entirety and replacing 541 it with the following:- 542 Section 129D.
-Any fines collected as a result of any civil violations in section 122 543 through 129C shall be utilized to fund the Criminal Firearms and Trafficking Division as defined 544 in Section 9C of chapter 269.
-545 SECTION 20.
-Sections one hundred and thirty through one hundred and thirty- 546 one P of chapter one hundred and forty of the General Laws are hereby repealed.
-547 SECTION 21.
-Section eighty-five U of chapter two-hundred thirty-one of the 548 General Laws is hereby amended by striking the existing section and replacing it with the 549 following:- 550 Section 85U.
-No person who has committed an act of lawful defense as outlined 551 in section 8A of chapter 278 shall be held liable in an action for damages for death or injuries to 552 an assailant.
-553 SECTION 22: Section eighteen B of chapter two hundred sixty-five of the General 554 Laws is hereby amended by striking the existing language and replacing it with the following: 555 Section 18B.
-Whoever, while in the commission of or the attempted commission of an 556 offense which may be punished by imprisonment in the state prison,
+Section 18B.
+Whoever, while in the commission of or the attempted commission of an offense which may be punished by imprisonment in the state prison,

-(A) has in his possession or under his control a firearm as defined in section 9A of chapter 269, shall, in addition to the penalty for such offense, be punished by imprisonment in the state prison for not less than five years; provided, however, if such person, while in the commission or attempted commission of such offense, has in his possession or under his control a machine gun, as defined in section 9A of chapter 269, such person shall be punished by imprisonment in the state prison for not less than ten years.

-(B) has committed an offense which may be punished by imprisonment in the state prison and had in his possession or under his control a firearm and who thereafter, while in the commission or the attempted commission of a second or subsequent offense which may be punished by imprisonment in the state prison, has in his possession or under his control a firearm shall, in addition to the penalty for such offense, be punished by imprisonment in the state prison for not less than 20 years; provided, however, that if such person, while in the commission or attempted commission of such offense, has in his possession or under his control a machine gun, such person shall be punished by imprisonment in the state prison for not less than 25 years.
+- (A) has in his possession or under his control a firearm as defined in section 9A of chapter 269, shall, in addition to the penalty for such offense, be punished by imprisonment in the state prison for not less than five years; provided, however, if such person, while in the commission or attempted commission of such offense, has in his possession or under his control a machine gun, as defined in section 9A of chapter 269, such person shall be punished by imprisonment in the state prison for not less than ten years. - (B) while in the commission or the attempted commission of a second or subsequent offense which may be punished by imprisonment in the state prison, has in his possession or under his control a firearm shall, in addition to the penalty for such offense, be punished by imprisonment in the state prison for not less than 20 years; provided, however, that if such person, while in the commission or attempted commission of such offense, has in his possession or under his control a machine gun, such person shall be punished by imprisonment in the state prison for not less than 25 years.